 What is the busiest day of the week to travel by bus?

-"Travelers prefer riding the bus on Saturday to enjoy the weekend in Luton.
-If you are planning to travel on a Saturday, you should make sure to book tickets well in advance as they may sell out.
+"Friday is the busiest travel day for buses as people head from London to Luton for the weekend.
+If you are planning to travel on a Friday, you should make sure to book tickets well in advance as they may sell out.

 When do the earliest and latest buses leave London?